Rahul, Priyanka meet families of farmers killed in Lakhimpur | Politics

 Samajwadi Party president Akhilesh Yadav and Bahujan Samaj Party general secretary S C Mishra have finalised their itinerary to Lakhimpur for Thursday.

-BSP General Secretary will set out for Lakhimpur from his Lucknow house around 10 am Thursday to meet families of the victims of the violence, a party statement said.
+The BSP general secretary will set out for Lakhimpur from his Lucknow house at around 10 am on Thursday to meet families of the victims of the violence, a party statement said.

 “Those who should have been in jail are not being put in jail.
 We are being stopped from meeting the aggrieved families of the farmers,” he said.